Mode of Attendance

 Remark: Not all courses will be offered in any given year.
 You may also refer to the course schedule per academic year for actual classes available.

-(b)(iii) have obtained either the Common Professional Examination of England and Wales or the Common Professional Examination Certificate of this University provided that in either case, the candidate has also obtained a degree with at least second class honours of this University, or a qualification of equivalent standard from this University, or another comparable institution accepted for this purpose; and
+(3) have obtained either the Common Professional Examination of England and Wales or the Common Professional Examination Certificate of this University, provided that in either case, a second class honours degree or a qualification of equivalent standard of this University or another comparable institution accepted for this purpose has also been obtained; and if applicable:

-(c) for a candidate seeking admission based on qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the University English language requirement applicable to higher degrees as prescribed under General Regulation G2(b).
+(4) for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the Faculty English language requirement with one of the following recognised English tests*:

 Upon completion of LLM(Arb&DR) programme, graduates are eligible to apply for the following professional accreditations:

-1. Chartered Institute of Arbitrators (headquartered in London) - Membership (MCIArb) or Fellowship (FCIArb**)
+Chartered Institute of Arbitrators (headquartered in London) - Membership (MCIArb)

 The Continuing Education Fund (CEF) subsidises adults with learning aspirations to pursue continuing education and training courses.
 Eligible applicants may refer to https://www.wfsfaa.gov.hk/cef for further details and application.